 If you’re still not sure if you’re dealing with tightness or an injury, you’ll want to see if you have any symptoms of an injury.
 If you are suffering sudden, sharp pains, it’s probably an injury.
 It’s a step above just feeling slightly uncomfortable.

 If you have a popping or tearing sensation or are dealing with swelling and tenderness or bruising and discoloration, you probably have an injury and not merely tight hamstrings.
 If the discomfort is low, then it’s probably just tightness.

 Finally, if you have very weak hamstrings even after several strength sessions, then it’s probably an injury, and you’ll want to see a doctor.

 The short answer is yes, if it is really a mild strain.
 To determine this, you need to walk slowly and see how you feel.
 If you can do so without pain, then you’re dealing with a mild strain that you can treat at home.

-You’ll want to use the RICE (rest, ice, compress, and elevate) method and pain relievers if you’re dealing with some pain although not when walking slowly.
+The RICE (rest, ice, compress, and elevate) method and pain relievers is a reliable combination.
 Hopefully, things will start to get better quickly when you take time to recover.